-The alcoholic_s plight is made worse by those who _enable_ (reinforce, reward, support or even fail to confront the true nature) of the problem.
-Telling an alcoholic that his/her drinking is due to a spouse_s infidelity, for example, fails to address the very nature of that disorder.
+The alcoholic’s plight is made worse by those who enable (reinforce, reward, support or even fail to confront the true nature) of the problem.
+Telling an alcoholic that his/her drinking is due to a spouse’s infidelity, for example, fails to address the very nature of that disorder.

 It is very important to determine if someone taking narcotics is potentiating his/her pain medication with alcohol.
 This can be an exceedingly dangerous practice, and, at a minimum, merely adds one more chemical to the abuse picture.
 Disrupted sleep is not the primary concern.

-We are of little benefit to injured workers when we fail to diagnosis a personal history, family history and current pattern of alcohol intake.
+We are of little benefit to patients when we fail to diagnosis a personal history, family history and current pattern of alcohol intake.
 The alcoholic very much wants us to ascribe causation to events and people outside him/herself, and we do a significant disservice to the patient if we fail to diagnose the true cause-effect relationship.